5 effective social media campaigns from Science and Engineering

 The Society for Neuroscience is extremely well known within the industry.
 They have a large following on social media and create content that promotes research within the industry.

-In more recent times they have used social media to keep the followers informed and engaged regarding COVID-19 and how they are supporting the response.
+In more recent times, they have used social media to keep their followers informed and engaged regarding COVID-19.
+They also share content about how they are supporting the response.

 Goal: Brand engagement